ranjan-stha/utilities/README.md

 <b>$ pip install -r requirements.txt</b>

-The repository comes with two samples CSV files which contain students' records.
+The repository comes with two samples CSV files which contain students' records. <br>
 Book1.csv is the main attendance file <br>
 Book2.csv is the current attendance file